Sri Lanka is a sheet of bubble wrap.

 Most accommodation and hostels in Sri Lanka take card as do restaurants in the touristy places (or just if they’re fancy).
 Outside of that, I’d stick to cash, especially for local areas.

-Sri Lanka is also haggling country, so feel free to go for it.
+Sri Lanka is also haggling country, so brush up on your bartering skills.
 I never tried at a hostel but tuk-tuks, private rooms, souvenir shopping… test your might!

-Top Tips for Backpacking Sri Lanka on a Budget
+Top Tips for Visiting Sri Lanka on a Budget

 Sri Lanka is not so expensive but it ain’t strictly cheap either.
 After my backpacking route, I’ve quite comfortably settled into a routine of less than $10 a day.
 That covers my bed, an all-you-can-eat breakfast, and an all-you-can-eat dinner.
 Jai buffets!

 But as I mentioned, I haven’t taken my travels here quite as rough as I have in the past.
-If you want to keep your budget for backpacking in Sri Lanka at the real cheap-ass level, there’s a few standard tips and Sri-Lanka specific tricks you can utilise:
+If you want to keep your budget for backpacking Sri Lanka at the real cheap-ass level, there’s a few standard budget backpacking tips and Sri-Lanka specific tricks you can utilise:

 - Camp in Sri Lanka – The big one that’s really gonna save you some swagaliscious-casharoonies.
 It’s not common in Sri Lanka but it’s still Asia; as long as your not on someone’s porch, no one is gonna chase you off.
-Of course, for this, you’re going to need a backpacking tent, a sleeping bag, or maybe even a hammock – excellent for the beaches!
-Nothing quite beats sleeping out under a new sky.
+Of course, for this, you’re going to need the right backpacking gear…

 - Haggle – And do it like a goddamn warrior!